DimitrisPappas/natural-numbers-interpretation/README.md

 Then the application should identify and print the input number.
 For example, if input is: 30 2 5 58, output should be: 302558
 If input is: 2 10 69 30 6 60 4, output should be: 21069306604

+Phone number validation:
+The application should state if the output number is a valid Greek telephone number.
+Assume that valid Greek phone numbers may have 10 or 14 digits.
+If they have 10 digits, they must start with ‘2’ or ‘69’.
+If they have 14 digits, the must start with ‘00302’ or ‘003069’.
+For example, if input is: 30 2 5 58, output should be: 302558 [phone number: INVALID]
+If input is: 2 10 69 30 6 6 4, output should be: 2106930664 [phone number: VALID]
+If input is: 2 10 69 30 6 60 4, output should be: 21069306604 [phone number: INVALID]
+If input is: 0 0 30 69 74 0 9 22 52, output should be: 00306974092252 [phone number: VALID]

+Identify natural number ambiguities:
+The application should check for possible ambiguities in number spelling.
+For example if the input sequence contains ‘...
+20 5...’ the result number may either be ‘...205...’ or ‘...25...’.
+Also if the sequence contains ‘...75...’, the result number may be: ‘...705...’ or ‘...75...’
+The application should identify these ambiguities, and return any possible number interpretations.
+For example:

+If input is: 2 10 6 9 30 6 6 4, then output should be:
+Interpretation 1: 2106930664 [phone number: VALID]
+Interpretation 2: 210693664 [phone number: INVALID]

+If input is: 2 10 69 30 6 6 4, then output should be:
+Interpretation 1: 2106930664 [phone number: VALID]
+Interpretation 2: 210693664 [phone number: INVALID]
+Interpretation 3: 2106093664 [phone number: VALID]
+Interpretation 4: 21060930664 [phone number: INVALID]

+If input is: 0 0 30 69 700 24 1 3 50 2, then output should be:
+Interpretation 1: 0030697002413502 [phone number: INVALID]
+Interpretation 2: 003069700241352 [phone number: INVALID]
+...
+Interpretation n: 00306972413502 [phone number: VALID] ...
+Interpretation m: 00306097241352 [phone number: INVALID]